 - Willing to meet deadlines and due dates throughout the semester

-How to Access and Start Your Online or Blended Learning Course
+How to Access and Start Your Online or Hybrid Course

 Already registered for an online class?
 Review this welcome letter that explains how to access your course, when you can access the course and how to get started after you register.